July 4th, 2017

 August 4th, 2016

 RTAD: You two are fresh off from filming your documentary Wasted, which is mirrored off your book Michael, that tells the story of your own journey through alcoholism.
 I want to start with discussing addiction in general and what the word means to you both.

 Michael: Yes, addiction.
 I once read that the word is Latin for "to be enslaved by."
 We're enslaved by this substance or by this behavior.
 So whatever that is: eating [highly palatable] foods like chocolate, or drinking coffee.
 These things can affect our lives so powerfully that we can't function or focus properly on our lives without being in pursuit of them - of course there are varying degrees of this.
 Addiction is on a spectrum; it's all based on how severely the substance or behavior is negatively affecting your life.

 Maureen: Right now there are a lot of competing theories as to what the cause of addiction is.
 Is it a learning disorder?
 Is it a habit?
 Is it brain disease?
 Is it genetic?
 Is it a lack of willpower?

-Dr. Carl Hart: drugs & genetics themselves not the cause of addiction; how current system ignores root causes
+Dr. Carl Hart on why drugs & genetics themselves are not the cause of addiction and how policy ignores root causes

 July 29th, 2016